Beer in Scotland: History

 Brewing in Scotland goes back 5,000 years; it is suggested that ale could have been made from barley at Skara Brae and at other sites dated to the Neolithic.
 The ale would have been flavoured with meadowsweet in the manner of a kvass or gruit made by various North European tribes including the Celts and the Picts.
 The ancient Greek Pytheas remarked in 325 BC that the inhabitants of Caledonia were skilled in the art of brewing a potent beverage.

 The use of bittering herbs such as heather, bog-myrtle, and broom to flavour and preserve beer continued longer in remote parts of Scotland than in the rest of the UK.
 Samuel Hartlib's description of the Scottish brewing process in the 17th century only mentions malt and water as ingredients, as well as birch twigs as a substitute for yeast.
 Thomas Pennant wrote in A Tour in Scotland (1769) that on the island of Islay "ale is frequently made of the young tops of heath, mixing two-thirds of that plant with one of malt, sometimes adding hops".
 Though, as in the rest of Britain, hops had replaced herbs in Scotland by the end of the 19th century, this Celtic tradition of using bittering herbs was revived in Brittany, France, during 1990 by Brasserie Lancelot, and in Scotland by the Williams Brothers two years later.

-Even though ancient brewing techniques and ingredients remained in use later in Scotland than in the rest of the UK, the general pattern of development was the same, with brewing mainly in the hands of "broustaris", or alewives, and monasteries, just as it was throughout Europe; though, as with brewing ingredients, the trend was for developments to move more slowly.
+Even though ancient brewing techniques and ingredients remained in use later in Scotland than in the rest of the island of Great Britain, the general pattern of development was the same, with brewing mainly in the hands of "broustaris", or alewives, and monasteries, just as it was throughout Europe; though, as with brewing ingredients, the trend was for developments to move more slowly.
 The Leges Quatuor Burgorum, a code of burgh laws, showed that in 1509 Aberdeen had over 150 brewers – all women; and this compares with figures for London which show that of 290 brewers, around 40% were men.
 After the Reformation in the 1560s commercial brewing started to become more organised, as shown by the formation in 1598 of the Edinburgh Society of Brewers – though London had formed its Brewers' Guild over 250 years earlier in 1342.

 However, after the Acts of Union 1707, new commercial opportunities emerged that proved a substantial stimulus to Scottish brewers.
-Tax on beer was lower than in other parts of the United Kingdom, and there was no tax on malt in Scotland – this gave Scottish brewers a financial advantage.
+Tax on beer was lower than in other parts of the new kingdom of Great Britain, and there was no tax on malt in Scotland – this gave Scottish brewers a financial advantage.
 During the 18th century some of the best-remembered names in Scottish brewing established themselves, such as William Younger in Edinburgh, Robert & Hugh Tennent in Glasgow, and George Younger in Alloa.
 In Dunbar in 1719, for example, Dudgeon & Company's Belhaven Brewery was founded.
 Scottish brewers, especially those in Edinburgh, were about to rival the biggest brewers in the world.